-If the student is receiving other types of financial aid assistance (for example, the Pell grant), in excess of the \$160 and fees, then the student should not have a balance.
+If the student is receiving other types of financial aid (such as the Pell grant) in excess of the fees, then the student should not have a balance.

-- Students must have a 2.0 GPA at two checkpoints (30/60 semester hours) to remain eligible.
-Students who do not have a 2.0 GPA at the 30 hour checkpoint will lose the grant but may regain it at the 60 hour checkpoint if the student then has a 2.0 GPA - There is a solid cap of 63 paid semester hours.
+Students must have a 2.0 HOPE GPA at two checkpoints (30/60 semester hours) to remain eligible.
+Students who do not have a 2.0 HOPE GPA at the 30-hour checkpoint will lose the grant but may regain it at the 60-hour checkpoint if the student then has a 2.0 HOPE GPA.

+A student may only be paid the grant a total of 63 semester hours.
 The term that a student reaches the Paid-Hours limit of 63 semester hours, the grant will only pay for hours up to the limit.
 (Example: The student has 60 semester hours that have been paid by HOPE at the end of Fall semester.
 The student registers for 6 hours for Spring semester.
 The HOPE grant will only pay for 3 credit hours.
 The student is responsible for paying for the other 3 credit hours).